Micronesia - Things to Do in Micronesia in February

 February's steady 1-2 m (3-6 ft) swells smack Kosrae's outer reefs just right, producing longboard-friendly waves minus the Indonesia crowds.
 The breaks rise over healthy coral gardens where sea turtles pop up between sets, and the water stays warm enough for 3-hour sessions without a wetsuit.

-Booking Tip: Local surf guides run out of Lelu town—they’ll ferry you to whichever break suits the day.
-Boards are for rent, but bring your own reef booties.
+Booking Tip: Local surf guides run out of Lelu town, they'll ferry you to whichever break suits the day.
+Boards are for rent.
+But bring your own reef booties.

 February Events & Festivals